songlab-cal/flinty/README.md

 </i>
 </p>

-Welcome to the homepage of `flinty`, a method for detecting non-exchangeability, or heterogeneity, in multivariate datasets.
+Welcome to the homepage of `flinty`, a method for assessing sample non-exchangeability, or heterogeneity, in multivariate datasets.
 Details of our method can be found in
-> Aw, Spence and Song (2021+) "A Flexible and Robust Non-parametric Test of Exchangeability," *submitted*.
+> Aw, Spence and Song (2021+) "A simple and flexible test of sample exchangeability with applications to statistical genomics," *Annals of Applied Statistics* (to appear).
 Preprint available at [arXiv:2109.15261](https://arxiv.org/abs/2109.15261).

 ## Python Users